-1. ESMA shall establish, maintain and keep up to date a register to correctly and unequivocally identify the classes of derivatives subject to the clearing obligation.
-The register shall be publicly available on ESMA's website.

-- 2. The register shall include: - (a) the classes of derivative contracts that are subject to the clearing obligation pursuant to Article 4; - (b) the CCPs that are authorised or recognised for the purpose of the clearing obligation; - (c) the dates from which the clearing obligation takes effect, including any phased-in implementation; - (d) the classes of derivatives identified by ESMA in accordance with Article 5(3); - (e) the minimum remaining maturity of the contracts referred to in Article 4(1)(b)(ii); - (f) the CCPs that have been notified to ESMA by the competent authority for the purpose of the clearing obligation, including the date of notification.
+- ESMA shall establish, maintain and keep up to date a public register in order to identify the classes of OTCderivatives subject to the clearing obligation correctly and unequivocally.
+The public register shall be available on ESMA's website. - 2.
+The register shall include: - (a) the classes of OTC derivatives that are subject to the clearing obligation pursuant to Article 4; - (b) the CCPs that are authorised or recognised for the purpose of the clearing obligation; - (c) the dates from which the clearing obligation takes effect, including any phased-in implementation; - (d) the classes of OTC derivatives identified by ESMA in accordance with Article 5(3); - (e) the minimum remaining maturity of the derivative contracts referred to in Article 4(1)(b)(ii); - (f) the CCPs that have been notified to ESMA by the competent authority for the purpose of the clearing obligation and the date of notification of each of them.

-3. Where a CCP is no longer authorised or recognised in accordance with this Regulation to clear a given class of derivative contracts, ESMA shall immediately remove it from the register in relation to that class of derivatives.
+- 3. Where a CCP is no longer authorised or recognised in accordance with this Regulation to clear a given class of derivatives, ESMA shall immediately remove it from the public register in relation to that class of OTC derivatives. - 4.
+In order to ensure consistent application of this Article, ESMA may develop draft regulatory technical standards specifying the details to be included in the public register referred to in paragraph 1.

-4. The register shall be regularly updated by ESMA.

-5. In order to ensure uniform conditions of application of this Article, ESMA may develop draft regulatory technical standards to specify the details to be included in the public register referred to in paragraph 1.